|A community health worker conducts a follow-up |

 visit with a child who had a fever in the preceding

 URC is a member of the Global Health Workforce Alliance and the Frontline Health Workers Coalition.
 As a partner on the Global Human Resources and Health Strategy Task Team, URC is examining strategies to improve health worker productivity and performance in the context of Universal Health Coverage

 Merging Human Resources and Improvement Approaches for Better Care and Happier Providers

 In Niger’s Tahoua Region, 11 management and 15 facility-based teams analyzed processes of care and then rationalized, shifted, and clarified tasks in order to achieve clinical objectives.
 They also developed mechanisms to improve competencies, share feedback on performance, and assess and recognize individual and team performance.
 Significant improvements were made in maternal care, while also increasing contraceptive prevalence rates and decreasing postpartum hemorrhage rates.
 In addition to clinical improvements, health workers became more productive and engaged in their work.
-The Ministry of Public Health has integrated this QI process to improve HR into its national five-year health plan, and implementation in the Maradi, Tillabery, and Zinder regions is underway.
+The Ministry of Public Health has integrated this QI process to improve HR into its national five-year health plan.

 Improving the Effectiveness, Efficiency, and Sustainability of In-service Training

 checklist during an in-service training session in

 Community Health Worker Assessment and Improvement Matrix Toolkit